JetBrains/compose-multiplatform/tutorials/Window_API_new/README.md

     fun close() = close(this)
 }
 ```
-(don't forget to define a custom `onCloseRequest` to remove a window from the list)
 ![](multiple_windows.gif)

 ## Changing state (maximized, minimized, fullscreen, size, position) of the window.

-Some state of the window is hoisted into a separate class `WindowState`.
+Some state of the native window is hoisted into a separate API class `WindowState`.
 You can change its properties in callbacks or observe it in Composable's:

 ```kotlin
 import androidx.compose.foundation.clickable